-4. Giving is needed
+4. Church giving is needed

 The good news is God doesn't need our money to make an impact in people’s lives.
 He’s the omnipotent creator of the Universe.
 He’ll find a way to get by with, or without us.

+So why do we give to the church?
 The bad news is that your church does need money to make an impact in people’s lives.
 God doesn’t have to worry about utility bills, staff salaries, and travel expenses.
 Your church does.
 That’s just a reality of the world we live in .

 5. God commands us to give